AP: UN workers accused of fraud, theft in handling Yemen aid

 Under WHO rules, aid money can be transferred directly into the accounts of staffers, a measure meant to speed up the purchasing of goods and services in a crisis.
 The WHO says the arrangement is needed to keep operations going in remote areas because Yemen's banking sector is not fully functioning.

+When contacted by the AP, Zein declined comment and said he had left his post at the health ministry.

+Asked if he were under investigation for corruption, he said, "The one who leaked this to you can provide you an answer."

-UNICEF, another U.N. agency operating in Yemen, is also looking into allegations of wrongdoing by its staffers in the country.
+WHO isn't the only U.N. agency looking into allegations of wrongdoing by its staffers in Yemen.

-According to three people with knowledge of the probe, internal auditors at UNICEF are investigating Khurram Javed, a Pakistani national suspected of letting a senior Houthi official use an agency vehicle.
+According to three people with knowledge of the probe, UNICEF is investigating Khurram Javed, a Pakistani national who is suspected of letting a senior Houthi official use an agency vehicle.

 That effectively gave the Houthi official protection from airstrikes by the Saudi-led coalition fighting the Houthis, since UNICEF clears its vehicles' movements with the coalition to ensure their safety.
 Officials say they fear the agency's vehicles could be targeted by airstrikes if coalition forces believe they are being used to shield Houthi rebels.